What You’ll Learn 🧩

 Example I: output result

 We are now ready to test our plugin.
-We can do this by running your plugin by pressing F5 on your keyboard and going to Ch. setup tab, then click the Latch math - Scalar button in the main toolbar in Dewesoft.
-A window like this should appear.
+To do this, press F5 on your keyboard to run the plugin.
+Then go to the Ch. setup tab and click the Latch Math – Scalar button in the main Dewesoft toolbar.
+A window like the one below should appear.

-Remember the setup we created and saved in Dewesoft before?
-We are going to use it here.
-We go to the Setup files tab and double-click on the setup we want to load.
-The setup we loaded should include the two signals we created earlier and a blank setup Latch Math - Scalar setup window.
+Remember the setup we created and saved earlier in Dewesoft?
+We're going to use it now.
+Go to the Setup files tab and double-click the setup you want to load.
+The loaded setup should include the two signals we created earlier and a blank Latch Math – Scalar configuration window.

-We assign the signals to the Input and Criteria channel, set the Criteria limit and decide whether we are looking for a latch conditions at rising or falling edge.
-Our setup should now look like this:
+Next, assign the signals to the Input and Criteria channels, set the Criteria limit, and choose whether you're evaluating the rising or falling edge.
+Your configuration should now look like this:

-Now we can go to the Measure tab, where we can see a visual representation of the Latch.
+Now switch to the Measure tab, where you can see a visual representation of the latch output.

-Note that to get the exact picture below we turned off the Interpolate asynchronous channels option in the Drawing option of the recorder setup, to better demonstrate that our values are "latched".
+To achieve the exact view shown in the image below, disable the Interpolate asynchronous channels option in the Drawing options section of the recorder settings.
+This helps better illustrate that the values are truly "latched."

-In the picture above we can see that every time the sine signal passes 0 at the rising edge threshold, the output channel outputs the current value of the time signal.
-The outputted value represents the time at which the sine signal passed 0.
+In the image above, you can see that every time the sine signal crosses 0 on the rising edge, the output channel records the current value of the time signal.
+The outputted value represents the exact time at which the sine signal crossed 0.

-Now change the edge type to falling edge and the criteria limit to 0,5.
+Now, change the edge type to falling edge and update the Criteria limit to 0.5.
 The results will now look like this:

 Example II: vector latch math explanation

-To understand which changes we need, let's first make a slight detour and explain the different types of channels in Dewesoft.
+To identify the necessary changes, let’s take a brief detour and explain the different types of channels in Dewesoft.

 Channel types